 From the main pier in downtown Lower Gibsons, you can walk along the beach to Armours Beach which has a small park and swimming area.
 Georgia Beach is also a local beach to see the rocky coastline.

-Rent a scooter or bike from Scotty’s rentals to scoot around Gibsons.
+Rent a scooter from Scotty’s rentals to scoot around Gibsons.

 If you have a bike, Sprockids Bike Park in Langdale is a great place to mountain bike.
 Even though it has kids in the name, it’s not just for children.
 And Roberts Creek Trail is a substantial trail network available for more advanced mountain bikers with 3 double-black, 13 black, 74 blue and 24 green trails.

 Nicholas Sonntag Marine Education Center (NSMEC) is inside the Gibsons Public Market.
 This community aquarium is in a perfect location in Gibsons Landing, it is only a few yards away from the Gibsons marina and the waters of the Howe Sound or Atl’kitsem.
 This aquarium is one of three in Canada that operate under the collect-hold-release system, where the aquatic life is released back into nature.
 Inquire about release days if you plan a visit.

 Stroll through Gibsons Public Market right next to Gibsons Marina to get a sense of the community, and a variety of fresh artisan foods.
 They have everything from a butcher to ice-cream to artesianal cheeses to fresh breads at Crazy Reds Breads.
 They also offer events and classes in this location, like yoga, cooking classes and night markets.